 The airport is designed in a contemporary Khmer style and decorated with traditional crafts.
 The surroundings are nicely landscaped with trees and flowers – especially pretty in wet season when everything is green and lush.
 The small size and scope of the terminal building make for a relaxed, relatively stress-free process without too many people jostling for space.

 For international flights, on leaving the airport, if you have a pick-up arranged by your accommodation in Siem Reap, the driver will be waiting with a sign by the transport desk.
 There is also a small café situated here – this serves food and drinks at quite reasonable prices.

-To arrange your own transport to town, speak to the staff at the transport desk on the right hand side and they will arrange a tuk tuk or taxi according to your preference.
-Domestic arrivals exit the airport at the front rather than at the side and if you have any problem finding your pick up or arranging a tuk tuk, just turn left around the corner and head to the services at the international arrivals area.
+To arrange your own transport to town, speak to the staff at the official transport desk just outside the arrival hall and they will arrange a tuk tuk or taxi according to your preference.
+Domestic arrivals exit the airport at terminal 2.
+If you have any problem finding your pick up or arranging a tuk tuk, just turn right around the corner and head to the services at the international arrivals area.

 A tuk tuk to or from the town center will cost $9 in day-time (6am – 11pm) and can fit a maximum of four people with minimal luggage.
 The journey takes around 20 minutes.
-An air-conditioned taxi ride is $7 and takes around 10 minutes.
+An air-conditioned taxi ride is $10 and takes around 10 minutes.
 More information about getting to your hotel or guesthouse can be found on the flight information page.

 Airport departures – what to expect